 Keto Diet & Paleo Diets

 The Paleo diet is based on the idea that we should eat what our ancestors ate (in the hunting and gathering period), as they did not suffer from any of the modern diseases (associated with the modern diet).
-People who go on this diet are allowed to consume fruits and non-starchy vegetables, as well as healthy fats and meat.
-Dairy, grains, legumes, vegetable oils, processed foods, and refined sugar are not allowed.
+Individuals following this diet can consume fruits and non-starchy vegetables, along with healthy fats and meat.
+However, it excludes dairy, grains, legumes, vegetable oils, processed foods, and refined sugar.

-This dietary approach is not particularly recommended for IBS but, given the fact that one will reduce the overall intake of grains, it might be beneficial.
+While this dietary approach isn’t a primary recommendation for IBS, reducing overall grain intake may offer some potential benefits.
 It forces one to turn away from the modern diet, improving the health of the gut microflora.
 As with the keto diet, only a trained nutritionist or doctor can recommend a particular dietary approach (R).

 Keep track of the IBS diet with the CareClinic health app

-Keep in mind that a healthy diet is beneficial not only for the IBS symptoms but also for additional conditions, such as GERD and diverticulosis.
-Talk to your doctor about following a specific diet plan and use the application to keep track of all dietary changes.
-And, remember, a bland diet might not be enough to improve your health, you need to make specific adjustments.
+Remember, a healthy diet benefits not only IBS but also conditions like GERD and diverticulosis.
+Consult your doctor for a tailored diet and use the app to track dietary changes.
+Remember, a bland diet might not be enough to improve your health, you need to make specific adjustments.